dmikushin/mindquantum/docs/source/installation.rst

     within the build directory.

 ``<prefix>/share/cmake/mindquantum/``
     All CMake installation configuration files.
-This includes the ``mindquawntumConfig.cmake`` file and other helper files.
+This includes the ``mindquantumConfig.cmake`` file and other helper files.

 Then, in order to use MindQuantum in some other CMake project, you simply need to add the following statement: